MySQL Index Tuning Basics

 The key_len is 16, all columns are indexed, and the number of rows has been reduced to 1486.

-In this way, if the range condition can be rewritten using IN with fewer arguments, the index can be used more effectively.
+In this way, if the range condition can be rewritten using IN with a relatively small number of arguments, the index can be used more effectively.

-However, it is necessary to compare the actual execution speed in a production environment.
+However, the actual execution speed needs to be compared in a production environment.

 Case 5: Creating a covering index